core-wg/oscore/draft-ietf-core-object-security.md

 * specification: This contains a pointer to the specification defining the entry.

 The initial contents of the registry can be found in {{table-flagbyte}}.
 The specification column for all rows in that table should be this document.
+Additionally, the entry with Bit Position of 7 is to be marked as 'Reserved'.

 ~~~~~~~~~~~
 +--------------+-------------+---------------------+-------------------+